Leadership is not a position. It is a practice.

 Read: How Tech Culture Broke LeadershipWhat tech leaders are building into systems Gen Z will inherit.
 What it means to be a steward of technology rather than just its user.
 Your children will ask what you did when you had the power to choose differently.

-A selection from 100+ leaders coached over 20 years.
+A selection from readers and leaders over 20 years.

 “Working with Diamantino transformed how our engineering team operates.
 As CEO, I needed someone who could bridge the gap between technical execution and business strategy — and Diamantino delivered.
 His ability to align engineering goals with our company’s vision was instrumental in scaling our product.
 A rare combination of technical depth and strategic foresight.”